 Principal Investigator: Akiko Shimamura, MD, PhD

 Our laboratory is investigating the genetic basis of bone marrow failure and leukemia predisposition, and developing experimental models to gain mechanistic insights into disease pathogenesis and to develop novel therapies.
-We have identified genes causing marrow failure and leukemia, and have established a repository of clinically annotated samples that are used by our lab and shared with collaborators worldwide.
+We have identified genes causing marrow failure and leukemia.
+We have established a repository of clinically annotated samples that are used by our lab and shared with collaborators worldwide.

 Experience with hematopoiesis or computational biology is desirable but not required.
 Research techniques include cell culture, plasmid preparation, cloning, qPCR, shRNA and CRISPR design, genomic DNA sequencing, DNA preps from primary patient samples, transfection of cultured cells, western blotting, immunoprecipitation, immunofluorescence, cell survival assays, flow cytometry, methylcellulose colony assays, lentiviral vector production, RNASeq, genomics, and single cell analyses.

 The ideal candidate will have prior experience with laboratory research in molecular biology, molecular cloning, mammalian cell culture, gene transfer, genomics, and transcriptomics.
-Familiarity with computational biology is advantageous.
+Familiarity with computational biology is advantageous but not required.
 We are seeking outstanding and highly motivated candidates with strong organizational and time management skills, the ability to work both independently and as part of a team, and strong communication skills.